saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium.md

 ```

 ### Step 4: Set Up Capabilities
-[Update your Capabilities](https://saucelabs.com/platform/platform-configurator) to run on Sauce Labs Emulators to have the minimum required Appium Capabilities to run an Android web browser test:
+[Update your Capabilities](https://saucelabs.com/platform/platform-configurator) to run on Sauce Labs Emulators to have these required Appium Capabilities to run an Android web browser test:

 ```
 deviceName: “Android GoogleAPI Emulator”
 platforName: “Android”
-platformVersion: “11.0”
 automationName: “UiAutomator2”
 ```